ProfessorJames/south-coast-golf-club/README.md

 ### Fonts
 To enhance typography, [Google Fonts](https://fonts.google.com/ "Google Fonts") were employed.
-Montserrat was selected for text in the Course section and for the Logo.
+[Montserrat](https://fonts.google.com/specimen/Montserrat?query=montserrat "Montserrat") was selected for text in the Course section and for the Logo.
-The rest of the website was styled with Roboto Slab to create a distinct separation from the main text.
+The rest of the website was styled with [Roboto](https://fonts.google.com/specimen/Roboto?query=roboto "Roboto") to create a distinct separation from the text in the course section and Logo.

-### Colors
+## Colors

 ### Icons
+In our project, we've enriched the user interface by incorporating icons sourced from [Font Awesome](https://fontawesome.com/ "Font Awesome"), a widely-used icon library.
+These icons provide visual cues and enhance the overall user experience.
+They are carefully chosen and thoughtfully placed to improve the clarity and aesthetics of the website.

 ### Structure